 From the main menu, select (Mailbox Options) and then press .

 If your new message notification doesn't seem to be working, try this:

-- If your new message indicator remains ON after you have cleared your messages, enter your mailbox, go to Mailbox Options (option 4), and select Notifications (option 1).
-Follow the prompts to turn the feature on and off 2 or 3 times.
+If your new message indicator remains ON after you have cleared your messages, enter your mailbox, go to Mailbox Options (option ), and select Notifications (option ).
+Follow the prompts to turn the feature on and off two or three times.
 Be sure you end with Message Waiting Indication ON.

 Using advanced shortcuts

-From the main menu, select 4 (Mailbox Options) and then press 2.
+From the main menu, select (mailbox options) and then press (security options).

 These helpful options can be turned OFF and ON to get your messages faster.

 Press to skip PIN - turn ON or to change PIN.

 Skip the password and you won't have to enter your password when you're checking your messages from your home phone.
 Remember though, for your protection, you still need to enter your password anytime you're checking messages away from home.